 How does an event called “Make Food Not Waste” handle its own waste?
-Thanks to partners in the community, we’ll be composting food scraps, napkins and plates and recycling the utensils.
+Thanks to partners in the community, we’ll be composting food scraps, napkins, and plates and recycling the utensils.
 One of those partners is Maria Marin, president and CEO/Founder of Unlimited Recycling.
 We asked Maria about her support of Make Food Not Waste to learn more about what’s behind her participation:

 MFNW: Why is the issue of reducing food waste important to you?

-MM: Recycling, reusing and reducing is my passion.
+MM: Recycling, reusing, and reducing is my passion.
 When I started my company in 1999 my goal was to recycle anything and everything I could within my means and power.

 In 2012 I was introduced to organic waste recycling and I started to analyze how much food waste we produce in the United States.
 I came to the conclusion that over 60% of our waste stream is food.
-My goal is to educate our customers and community to properly dispose, reduce and recycle food waste.
+My goal is to educate our customers and community to properly dispose of, reduce and recycle food waste.

 MFNW: Why is an event like Make Food Not Waste important to the community?

-MM: This event is extremely important because the community needs to be educated and aware of our food waste, in addition they will learn how to reuse the leftovers and make a meal.
+MM: This event is extremely important because the community needs to be educated and aware of our food waste, in addition, they will learn how to reuse the leftovers and make a meal.
 This will teach them food waste awareness.